 Under Code Section 162(m), no deduction is allowed in any taxable year of our Company for compensation in excess of \$1.0 million paid to our "covered employees."
-A "covered employee" is our chief executive officer and our three other most highly compensated officers, other than our chief financial officer
+A "covered employee" is our chief executive officer and our three other most highly compensated officers, other than our chief financial officer.

 An exception to the \$1.0 million limit under Code Section 162(m) applies to compensation that is paid to a covered employee pursuant to a stock incentive plan approved by stockholders and that specifies, among other things, the maximum number of shares with respect to which options and stock appreciation rights may be granted to eligible participants under such plan during a specified period.
 Compensation paid pursuant to options granted under such a plan and with an exercise price equal to the fair market value of common stock on the date of grant is deemed to be inherently performance-based, since such awards provide value to participants only if the stock price appreciates.
 To the extent required by Section 162(m) of the Code or the regulations thereunder, in applying the foregoing limitation, if any option or stock appreciation right is canceled, the canceled award shall continue to count against the maximum number of shares with respect to which an award may be granted to a participant.
-The Plan provides that the maximum number of shares with respect to which options and stock appreciation rights may be granted to a participant during a calendar year is 5,725,171 shares.
+The Plan provides that the maximum number of shares.
 The foregoing limitation shall be adjusted proportionately by the plan administrator in the event of a stock split, reverse stock split, stock dividend, combination or reclassification of shares or other similar change in our shares of common stock or our capital structure.